 - Addition or loss of health insurance coverage as a result of a change in employment

-- Change in coverage as a result of marriage/divorce or change in domestic partnership status
+- Change in coverage as a result of marriage/divorce or change in civil union status

 - Need to add coverage due to the birth/adoption of a child

 - Recent immigration of a dependent spouse/partner or children